codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 max-width="100%"
 %}

-This pipeline has the following steps
+This pipeline has the following steps:

 1. A [clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/) to fetch the source code of the application.
 1. A [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) that runs Maven for compilation and unit tests.